ezolenko/rollup-plugin-typescript2/README.md

 * `include`: `[ "*.ts+(|x)", "**/*.ts+(|x)" ]`

-	Passes all .ts files through typescript compiler.
+	By default passes all .ts files through typescript compiler.

 * `exclude`: `[ "*.d.ts", "**/*.d.ts" ]`

-	But excludes types.
+	But excludes type definitions.

 * `abortOnError`: true

-	Bail out on first syntactic error.
-In most cases setting this to false will result in exception in rollup itself.
+	Bail out on first syntactic or semantic error.
+In some cases setting this to false will result in exception in rollup itself (for example for unresolvable imports).

 * `rollupCommonJSResolveHack`: false

 	On windows typescript resolver favors POSIX path, while commonjs plugin (and maybe others?) uses native path as module id.
-This can result in namedExports being ignored if rollup happened to use typescript's resolution.
-Set to true to pass resolved module path through `resolve()` to match up with commonjs.
+This can result in `namedExports` being ignored if rollup happened to use typescript's resolution.
+Set to true to pass resolved module path through `resolve()` to match up with `rollup-plugin-commonjs`.

-### TypeScript version
+### Version

-This plugin currently requires TypeScript 2.0+.
+This plugin currently requires TypeScript `2.0+`.

+### Rollup version

+Tested on rollup `0.41.4`.

 ### Reporting bugs